ozkar99/tools/README.md

 - create database with `docker-compose run migrate rails db:create`
 - run everything with `docker-compose up -d`

+#### deployment notes:
+keep in mind that Caddyfile is pointing to tools.ozkar.org so you might want to change that.

 ### additional info:
 code is hosted on <https://tools.ozkar.org> and the docker image is at <https://hub.docker.com/r/ozkar99/tools/>